-As Judith R. Schore and Alan N. Schore write, what science now knows is that our early childhood experiences—whether we are securely or insecurely attached to our primary caregivers—are both emotional and neurological events.
-In their words, “attachment experiences shape the early organization of the right brain, the neurobiological core of the human unconscious.”
-Just as our thought processes are altered by cues and mental shortcuts that lie beyond our awareness, so too both our thinking about emotional events and the feelings aroused by them are actively shaped by the mental representations or memories stored in the right hemisphere of the brain.
+As Judith R. Schore and Alan N. Schore write, science now knows that our early childhood experiences—whether we are securely or insecurely attached to our primary caregivers—are both emotional and neurological events.
+In their words, “Attachment experiences shape the early organization of the right brain, the neurobiological core of the human unconscious.”
+Our thought processes change as a result of cues and mental shortcuts that lie beyond our awareness.
+Similarly, the mental representations or memories stored in the right hemisphere of the brain actively shape both our thinking about emotional events and the feelings they arouse.
 These representations aren’t conscious or what are called “explicit” memories, and the distinction is important.
-Explicit memories —recalling riding on your father’s shoulders when you were little or the way your grandmother looked—are stored in the brain much later in a child’s development than the unconscious, “implicit” memories which are stored right after birth or, perhaps, even in utero.
+The brain stores explicit memories—recalling riding on your father’s shoulders when you were little or the way your grandmother looked—much later in a child’s development than the unconscious, “implicit” memories which it stores right after birth or, perhaps, even in utero.
 (Yes, a sobering thought.)

-These implicit memories or mental representations are closely connected to how we think about situations —both our perception and our understanding of them—as well as the emotional responses evoked by them.
+These implicit memories or mental representations are closely connected to how we think about situations—both our perception and our understanding of them—as well as the emotional responses they evoke.
 It’s these memories that get in the way of healing, and explain why “it’s so damn hard” to recover from childhood.
-Jeffrey E, Shurum, MD, JD and Jordan Grafman PhD suggest that the right and left hemispheres of the brain may have specialized functions; the right hemisphere “may use past experiences (either factual or emotional) and thus would be more adept when reasoning involves familiar scenarios.”
+Jeffrey E. Shurum, MD, JD and Jordan Grafman, Ph.D, suggest that the right and left hemispheres of the brain may have specialized functions; the right hemisphere “may use past experiences (either factual or emotional) and thus would be more adept when reasoning involves familiar scenarios.”
 They also hypothesize that the right hemisphere “holds representations of the emotional states associated with the events experienced by the individual.”

-But implicit memories can be visited and brought into the light, and old patterns of behavior can be changed, and secure attachment earned through the connection to other people and the love for others.
-Since I write as someone informed by her own experience and research— and not as a therapist— I’ve drawn on my own experiences and those of other women, psychological research, and the advice of F. Diane Barth, a therapist in New York City and a blogger for this site to come up with some general strategies for dealing with and healing from some of those seven common wounds.
+But we can visit implicit memories and bring them into the light.
+We can change old patterns of behavior and earn secure attachment earned through the connection to other people and the love for others.
+Since I am someone who writes from my own experience and research—and not a therapist—I’ve drawn on my own experiences and those of other women, psychological research, and the advice of therapist and blogger F. Diane Barth.
+Altogether, we have come up with some general strategies for dealing with and healing from some of those seven common wounds.
 I’ve changed the order and combined a few because they are interconnected, and saved the more complicated issues for a future post.